IBM/aspera-cli/README.md

 We assume here that a configuration preset was created as shown previously.

-Lets first setup a script that will be used in the sceduler and sets up the environment.
+Lets first setup a script that will be used in the scheduler and sets up the environment.

 Example of startup script `cron_ascli`, which sets the Ruby environment and adds some timeout protection: